Mexican Navy Implicated in Disappearance of 27 People

 The ombudsman asked federal prosecutors to continue searching “exhaustively” for the 15 people still missing and to investigate the sailors identified by relatives of the victims.

-Raymundo Ramos, president of the Nuevo Laredo Human Rights Committee, welcomed the CNDH’s recommendation.
+Raymundo Ramos, president of the Nuevo Laredo Human Rights Committee, welcomed the commission’s recommendation.

 The government of then-president Enrique Peña Nieto (2012–2018) “had denied that the navy had participated in the events, had criminalized the victims and had attributed these disappearances to an organized crime group,” Ramos told Agence France-Presse.